Chungus1310/ChunRP/README.md

 ### 🎨 Themes and Customization

 Switch between **Dark** and **Light** themes in settings.
 Each theme includes:
-- Carefully crafted color palettes optimized for readability
+- Carefully crafted color palettes optimized for readability and eye comfort
-- Smooth animations and transitions
+- Smooth animations and transitions for polished user experience
-- Modern glassmorphism effects
+- Modern glassmorphism effects and contemporary design elements
-- Customizable message bubble styles
+- Customizable message bubble styles for personalization
-- Accessibility-focused design choices
+- Accessibility-focused design choices with proper contrast ratios

 ### 📱 Mobile Experience

-ChunRP is fully responsive with:
+ChunRP is fully responsive with mobile-first design:
-- Touch-optimized interface
+- **Touch-optimized interface** with appropriately sized buttons and touch targets
-- Swipe gestures for navigation
+- **Swipe gestures** for intuitive navigation
-- Mobile-friendly character selector
+- **Mobile-friendly character selector** with smooth overlay animations
+- **Keyboard-aware input handling** that adapts to mobile keyboards
+- **Responsive message bubbles** that adjust to screen size
-- Optimized keyboard input handling
+- **Auto-resizing input field** with smart height constraints
-- Responsive message bubbles and layouts
+- **Navigation footer** that hides when typing for maximum screen space

 ---